 We also got to see a blue lobster which I don’t think I’d ever seen before.
 Unfortunately I wasn’t able to take a good picture, so you’ll just have to go to Jenkinson’s Aquarium to see it yourself. 😉 The penguins were getting a new home built while we were there, so we didn’t get to see them.

 I was also a little surprised to see some land animals, like this monkey.

-As I wrote above, there was quite a diverse mix of animals at Jenkinson’s Aquarium and more than we expected.
-Combine that with the reasonable admission fee, and I think it’s a very good value for family entertainment.
+As I wrote above, there was quite a diverse mix of animals at Jenkinson’s Aquarium, and more than we expected.
+Combine that with a reasonable admission fee, and I think it’s a very good value for family entertainment.
 I also really like their admission policy.
 Once your hand is stamped, you can return throughout the day.
 So you could visit the aquarium, then ride some of the rides or play at the arcade at Jenkinson’s Boardwalk, savor some of the boardwalk delicacies, then return to the aquarium to see an animal feeding later in the day.
 You can see the feeding schedule here.

 Ready to visit?

 300 Ocean Ave.

 This attraction appears in my e-book, How to Visit All 50 States in 12 Trips.